grafana/helm-charts/charts/tempo-distributed/README.md

 ## Upgrading

 A major chart version change indicates that there is an incompatible breaking change needing manual actions.

+### From Chart versions < 1.8.0

+Switch to new overrides format, see https://grafana.com/docs/tempo/latest/configuration/#overrides.

 ### From Chart versions < 1.6.0